 Above all these functions, it’s a real treat if you see a mower with intuitive control levers.
-Using these advanced gardening tools can be overwhelming, so a reactive mechanism helps in enhancing control and ultimately keeping the user safe from unprecedented dangers.
+Using these advanced gardening tools can be overwhelming, so a reactive mechanism helps in enhancing control and ultimately keeping the user safe including a pregnant one from unprecedented dangers.
 With just a pull of these levers, the parking brake can disengage and stop the operation.

 In a way, the cup holder is also a safety feature.
 It prevents you from attempting to hold a cup while using the mower and lessens the likeness of fluid spillage over the control panels.

 And did you know that this mower’s system can detect uneven surfaces?
 On top of that, the blades will automatically disengage once it detects if you’re leaning or standing up from the mower seat.
 No worries, though.
 It won’t shut down right away, so there’s no hassle with this feature.